Quantifying Ignorance in Individual-Level Causal-Effect Estimates under Hidden Confounding: Experiments

 In this section we evaluate our methods using synthetic and semi-synthetic datasets.
 To assess our method on high-dimensional data, we introduce a new benchmark dataset, HC-MNIST.
 To illustrate how our uncertainty aware bounds can be used for deferring treatment, we introduce a hidden confounding variant of the IHDP dataset \citep{hill2011bayesian}.
 Details about the data generating processes including dataset links, code links, and validation splitting procedures are given in Appendix \ref{a:datasets}.

-The sampling procedure outlined in subsections \ref{sec:computing_the_interval}-\ref{sec:uncertainty} for the estimator in eq. \eqref{eq:tau_hats} requires models for $p(\y \mid \x, \ti)$ and the nominal propensity $\et(\x)$.
-We use Bayesian Neural Networks for both.
-Details for each experiment, including architectures, hyper-parameter tuning, training procedures, and compute infrastructure are detailed in Appendix \ref{sec:implementation_details}.
+The sampling procedure outlined in subsections \ref{sec:computing_the_interval}-\ref{sec:uncertainty} for the estimator in eq. \eqref{eq:tau_hats} requires models for $p(\Y \mid \x, \ti)$ and the nominal propensity $\et(\x)$.
+We use a mixture density network for $p(\Y \mid \x, \ti, \w)$ and a standard neural network with categorical likelihood for $\eh_{\ti}(\x; \w)$.
+Deep Ensembles \citep{balaji2017ensemble} are used to approximate sampling $\w \sim p(\W \mid \D)$.
+In general, modelling $p(\W \mid \D)$ is a choice to be made by the practitioner, for example, by using Bayesian Neural Networks or simpler Bayesian models for $p(\Y \mid \x, \ti, \w)$.
+Details for each experiment, including architectures, hyper-parameter tuning, training procedures, and compute infrastructure are detailed in Appendix \ref{a:implementation_details}.